Haitian Americans: Adjustment and communities

 The Haitians who emigrated to the United States brought many of their cultural practices and ideologies, as do all immigrants.
 Many foreign-born Haitians have set up their own businesses, initially to serve their communities.
 Thus, many established barbershops, bodegas and restaurants (predominately of Haitian cuisine).
 Around half of Haitians in the United States are in the state of Florida.
 Haitian Americans have a visible cultural presence in Little Haiti, Miami and several nearby communities, such as Golden Glades and North Miami.
 The northern portions of the Miami metropolitan area have the highest concentrations of Haitians in the country, including Broward County and northern Miami-Dade County.
 Miami-Dade County has the largest number of Haitians, with 130,438, followed by Broward and Palm Beach counties.
 Outside of South Florida, there are Haitian communities growing in the rest of the state, especially the Orlando area.

-Other significant Haitian-American communities are found in several neighborhoods of New York City, such as Prospect Heights, Park Slope, Flatbush (Nostrand), Crown Heights, Flatlands, Lefferts Gardens, East Flatbush, Bensonhurst, Midwood, Kensington, Canarsie and Bushwick in Brooklyn, Jamaica, Hollis, Cambria Heights, Queens Village, Springfield Gardens, South Jamaica, Holliswood, Laurelton and Rosedale in Queens, as well as Long Island and Rockland.
+Other significant Haitian-American communities are found in several neighborhoods of New York City, such as Prospect Heights, Gravesend, Park Slope, Brownsville, Flatbush (Nostrand), Crown Heights, Flatlands, Lefferts Gardens, East Flatbush, Bensonhurst, Midwood, Kensington, Canarsie and Bushwick in Brooklyn, Jamaica, Hollis, Cambria Heights, Queens Village, Springfield Gardens, South Jamaica, Holliswood, Laurelton and Rosedale in Queens, as well as Long Island and Rockland.
 However, Central Brooklyn, especially the Flatbush section, has the largest Haitian concentration in the New York City area and the 2nd largest in the country outside South Florida.
 In 2018, a section of Flatbush, Brooklyn, that stretches from East 16th Street to Parkside Avenue, to Brooklyn Avenue, and along Church Avenue between East 16th Street and Albany Avenue, was designated Little Haiti.
 Assemblymember Rodneyse Bichotte was the 'driving force' behind the successful designation of the Little Haiti Cultural and Business District.
 Following the designation of Little Haiti, thirty blocks of Rogers Avenue between Farragut Road and Eastern Parkway were co-named Jean-Jacques Dessalines Boulevard.
 The street co-naming was a tribute to Jean-Jacques Dessalines, a former slave who led Haiti to victory, making it the first Latin American country to declare independence from colonial rule and the first black republic.